zulip/zulip-gci/tasks/webhook-integrations.md

 * Your first screenshot should have "/api/v1/external" and "POST" in one of the "INFO" lines.

-* Your second screenshot should include a "Harry Potter" link.
+* Your second screenshot should include a "Harry Potter" link, and it should be clear that "Test van Botten" sent it.

 * Submit the two screenshots using the GCI tasks interface.